asteroid-lang/asteroid/README.md

 # Asteroid the Programming Language

 Asteroid is a general purpose programming language heavily influenced by [Python](https://www.python.org), [Lua](http://www.lua.org), [ML](https://www.smlnj.org), and [Prolog](http://www.swi-prolog.org) currently under development.
 Asteroid implements a new programming paradigm called pattern-level programming.
-Here are just a few small programs to give you the flavor of the langugage.
+Below are just a few small programs to give you the flavor of the langugage.

+For more details look at the 'Asteroid the Language' the 'Asteroid User Guide" notebooks.

 Here is the canonical factorial program written in Asteroid: